open-s4c/benchkit/tests/ast-shell/readme.md

 It will spam the terminal to make it not do this add `-b` to the command.

 other_tests.py is a file containing some personal testing code and will be converted to proper test cases at a later date

+## Todo

+- Smaller unit tests for the internal structures
+- Tests for the async ast-shell
+- Try something that takes less time for the timeout tests as they would fail on slower systems aswell.